Chemistry of Life

 Entropy & Information

 Entropy is a state of disorder.
 The universe is constantly winding down, or wearing out.
 That is, it is increasing in entropy.
 Systems with high entropy contain little information.
 Consider diffusion again.
-The beaker of the left has low entropy because there is a well-defined pill in the beaker; the beaker on the right is high energy because the pill is dissolved and there is uniform dispersion of the dye.
+The beaker of the left has low entropy because there is a well-defined pill in the beaker; the beaker on the right is high entropy because the pill is dissolved and there is uniform dispersion of the dye.
 Living things are very low in entropy but it takes constant energy to do this.
 That is why we eat every day!
 To acquire the energy needed to defeat entropy.
-Upon death, we cannot no longer prevent entropy and our bodies will decay, eventually reaching a complete equilibrium with the environment.
+Upon death, we can no longer prevent entropy and our bodies will decay, eventually reaching a complete equilibrium with the environment.

 Look again at the DNA molecule above.
 Do you think DNA is low in entropy or high in entropy?
 Why?